SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: The dataset

-\begingroup Our \silva{} dataset is composed of \silvanumimages{} images taken in various forests across Quebec, Canada, in June and July 2025. \cref{tab:tree_species} shows the distribution of tree species, presented taxonomically.
-Notably, the dataset contains a total of \silvanumspecies{} tree species, six times that of previous datasets, with \silvanumtrees{} unique and individually annotated trees.
-Most species are present across multiple bioclimatic domains and sites, increasing both the environmental and intra-species diversity of our dataset.
+To advance the deployment of autonomous systems in forestry settings, we introduce the \silva{} dataset, taken across \mbox{Quebec}, Canada, in June and July 2025.
+Our dataset is representative of natural forests, with a high diversity of environments and tree species, as well as adverse conditions such as heavy clutter, visual occlusion, and variable lighting. \Cref{tab:tree_species} shows the distribution of tree species in \silva{}, presented taxonomically.
+Notably, the dataset contains a total of \silvanumspecies{} tree species, with \silvanumtrees{} unique trees.
+Many species are present across multiple bioclimatic domains, increasing both the environmental and intraspecific diversity of our dataset.
+Given the high species imbalance, which is typical of natural forests \cite{nasiri_using_2025}, experiments were mainly conducted on our \silvanumcommonspecies{} most common species by setting a minimum threshold of 16 specimens per species.
+To ensure rigorous data collection and annotation and to properly direct future efforts, we propose a set of guidelines tailored to the complexity of forests.
+We see our dataset as a robust benchmark and, importantly, a building block toward the development of perception systems for natural environments.
 The following sections describe the equipment, bioclimatic domains, and guidelines used to create \silva{}.